solita/solita.github.com/_posts/2024-03-08-advent-of-low-code.md

 title: Advent of Low-code - Solving Advent of Code 2023 with OutSystems
 author: rogerwanamo
 excerpt: >
-   OutSystems is a low-code platform that promises lightning fast development with less coding, but how well will it do when we pit it against tasks that require more complex algorithms?
+   OutSystems is a low-code platform that promises lightning-fast development with less coding, but how well will it do when we pit it against tasks that require more complex algorithms?
 tags:
  - Low-code
  - OutSystems